KGKallasmaa/graph_sense/README.md

-# graph_sence
+# Graph sense

-Transforming a graph to hashmap
+This repository holds the code that is required to transform a .CSV file to different data structures.

+## Functions

+### 1. Total Number of occurrences